eriky/ESClient/README.rst

 to be lightweight and be *close to the actual REST API* in terms of usage.

-With ESClient comes two script that are installed in your /usr/local/bin: esdump -- Use this script to dump one or more indexes to a file (or stdout) esimport -- Use this script to import a dump into an index
+With ESClient comes two script that are installed in your /usr/local/bin:

+* esdump -- Use this script to dump one or more indexes to a file (or stdout)

+* esimport -- Use this script to import a dump

+The only shortage with these two tools is that they do not make a backup of the mappings yet.
+This is however planned for an upcoming version.

 :Web: http://pypi.python.org/pypi/ESClient/
 :Download: http://pypi.python.org/pypi/ESClient/